mandresve/Gallery/README.md

     -   Connect your HP Prime calculator to your PC using the HP Connectivity Kit or use the Virtual Emulator.
     -   Run the HP Connectivity Kit on your PC.
-    -   In the HP Connectivity Kit, locate the "Application Library" category on the left pane.
+    -   In the HP Connectivity Kit, open your calculator and locate the "Application Library" category on the left pane.
     -   Drag the entire `Gallery.hpappdir` folder from your PC and drop it inside the "Application Library" category in the HP Connectivity Kit.
 5.  **Completing the Process**

-    -   The images, along with the essential files, have been successfully loaded into the Gallery app on your HP Prime calculator.
+    -   The images, along with the essential files, have been successfully loaded into the Gallery app on your HP Prime calculator / emulator.

 You can now enjoy viewing the images in the Gallery app on your HP Prime without any issues.